BLACK FRIDAY SALE ✨ SAVE UP TO 45% OFF NOW

 Problem-Focused Diagnosis Formula

 To write a problem-focused diagnostic statement, use the problem-etiology-symptom (PES) method.
 Start with the diagnosis itself, followed by the etiologic factors (related factors in an actual diagnosis), then identify the major signs/symptoms (defining characteristics) that are appearing in the patient.
-This is for an actual diagnosis, not a risk diagnosis.
+This method is for an actual diagnosis, not a risk diagnosis.
 An example would be: (Impaired physical mobility) related to (decreased muscle control) as evidenced by (the inability to control lower extremities).

 STEPS FOR WRITING A RISK DIAGNOSIS